koeunchoi/lab/_pages/participate/aml.md

 layout: textlay
 excerpt: "Participate"
 sitemap: false
-permalink: /participate/
+permalink: /participate/aml/
 ---

 # Research Opportunities

 ******************************************************************************************************************************

 Thank you for your interest in our research projects!
-We are currently running one study.
 Please find more details about each study below.

-**Current Studies**: Interested in participating in any of our ongoing studies, you can sign up using the sign-up link for each study below.
+Interested in participating in any of our ongoing studies, you can sign up using the sign-up link for each study below.

-**Future Studies**: You can also complete our contact form if they want to be notified when a new study is available.
-Completing the contact form does not obligate you to participate; you can choose to participate (or not) after we tell you about each new study.
-You can sign up for our contact list by clicking [here](https://virginiatech.qualtrics.com/jfe/form/SV_1Ficl8nRKwfjRDT).

-*This recruitment database has received Virginia Tech IRB approval (19-1151).*

 ******************************************************************************************************************************